Barney Bear

-Barney Bear is an American series of animated cartoon short subjects produced by MGM Cartoons.
+Barney Bear is an American series of animated cartoon short subjects produced by MGM Cartoons and distributed by Metro-Goldwyn-Mayer.
 The title character is an anthropomorphic cartoon character, a sluggish, sleepy bear who often is in pursuit of nothing except for peace and quiet.
 26 cartoons were produced between 1939 and 1954.
+The series is currently owned by Turner Entertainment Co.